stephkananth/AR-Tetris-Starter-Code/README.md

     guard let hitTestResult = hitTestResults.first else { return }
     let translation = hitTestResult.worldTransform.columns.3

-    // Create a new block and draw it here
+    // Create a new block and draw it here using translation
 ```

 You should now have a working app that does world tracking, plane detection and allows you to draw some blocks that looks something like this: